fortran-lang/fortran-lang.org/learn/best_practices/type_casting.md

 permalink: /learn/best_practices/type_casting
 ---

-There are essentially five different ways to do that, each with its own advantages and disadvantages.
+There are essentially five different ways to do type casting, each with its own advantages and disadvantages.

 The methods I, II and V can be used both in C and Fortran.
 The methods